You’ve taken the first step and started your blog…

 (Cue the party music and confetti)

-It may not feel like much, but starting a blog is HUGE.
-Give yourself a pat on the back, because not everyone gets this far so don’t hold back on celebrating this win!
+It may not feel like much, but starting a blog is huge.
+Not everyone gets this far so don’t hold back on celebrating this win!

 There are a lot of doubts that come along with being a new blogger.
-(It’s completely normal–so don’t stress!)
-Everyone experiences imposter syndrome at some point.
+Every creative experiences imposter syndrome at some point.

 Disclaimer: This post contains affiliate links.
 If you purchase through my link, I will receive a small commission, at no additional cost to you.
-You can read my full disclaimer here.
+You can read my full discloser here.

 What if my work sucks?

 When Elle Woods had a rough first day at Harvard, did she give up law school?
-HELL TO THE NO. She worked hard at it, absolutely killed, and proved everyone wrong.
+Nope!
+She worked hard at it, absolutely killed, and proved everyone wrong.

 Be like Elle Woods… minus the pink if that’s not your thing.

 Putting your work out into the world is scary.
-Let’s face it… when we first start out, there’s a chance we may not be good.
-But that’s normal and something we all have to go through in order to grow.
+Let’s face it… when anyone is first starting out, they’re most likely not going to be good.
+That’s normal and something we all have to go through in order to grow.

 You have to start somewhere or else there won’t be room for improvement!

-Your first blog post isn’t going to be perfect.
-But over time, your writing and blogging skills will progress.
+Your first blog post isn’t going to be perfect, but over time, your writing and blogging skills will progress.
 All you have to do is start and continue to make time to write.